 From exhaustive manuals to lengthy lines of texts with bright red arrows to fully integrated narratives, game tutorials became more complex as both available interactions and user expectations grew.
-An industry valued as a billion dollar market with over 2,700 companies located across America and completely saturated with customer options totaling at over 9,000 titles released on Steam in 2018 alone, is it any wonder that games would dedicate so much time and effort to the first entry point a user sees?
+An industry-valued as billion-dollar market with over 2,700 companies located across America and completely saturated with customer options totaling at over 9,000 titles released on Steam in 2018 alone, is it any wonder that games would dedicate so much time and effort to the first entry point a user sees?
 Teaching users the skills necessary to master the basics isn’t only used in games of course.
 In UX design, we are more accustomed to calling this process ‘on-boarding.’
 However, many products’ on-boarding processes are dry and overwhelm users by front-loading a ton of knowledge at once.
-In the words of A Theory of Fun for Game Design, Ralph Koster “game design is about clarity that teaches complexity.”
-The key word here is teach.
+In the words of A Theory of Fun for Game Design, Ralph Koster “game design is about the clarity that teaches complexity.”
+The keyword here is teach.
 As UX Designers, we need to treat learning as the equivalent to fun and game tutorials are an excellent starting point.

 - Integrate Story

 Take a moment to think about the last app you downloaded.
-Did you stop and read every single instruction on the on-boarding screens or did you quickly swipe pass maybe scanning for a few key words?
+Did you stop and read every single instruction on the on-boarding screens or did you quickly swipe pass maybe scanning for a few keywords?
 Instead of front-loading information and listing off directions users are likely to forget seconds later, games often put users directly into the action to learn by doing.
 Often they are weaving a story around the users to create a more immersive learning experience.
 Take for example Oculus’s Rift’s tutorial “First Contact.”
-Set in the retro-futurism of the 80’s, the first thing the user sees is a ridiculously cute, Pixar-like robot character moving around the space.
+Set in the retro-futurism of the ’80s, the first thing the user sees is a ridiculously cute, Pixar-like robot character moving around the space.
 It waves to the user and instinctively most users wave back thus learning the 1st interaction they can do with the controllers in the virtual reality system.
 Oculus is playing on the user’s humanistic reaction to wave hello.
-Of course I am not suggesting to put giant-eyed characters into all your tutorials; rather, I am asking you to consider what reactions you can exploit to manipulate users into performing some of the core interactions of your product almost instinctively.
-Keep in mind that lengthy text, prescriptive instructions and over explained concepts can feel patronizing to a user; instead, treat your product like a story and your user as the main character.
+Of course, I am not suggesting putting giant-eyed characters into all your tutorials; rather, I am asking you to consider what reactions you can exploit to manipulate users into performing some of the core interactions of your product almost instinctively.
+Keep in mind that lengthy text, prescriptive instructions, and over-explained concepts can feel patronizing to a user; instead, treat your product like a story and your user as the main character.